Published: November 02, 2005

 I got an offer to go to the Caribbean for only $250 for five days.
 I’d love to respond, but something tells me it’s a fraud.
 When I called for information, the salesman really pressured me to send the money.
 How can I be sure it’s legitimate?

 Before buying travel packages, get the offer in writing and check out the company with the Better Business Bureau, state attorney general’s office or your local consumer protection agency.
-Airline charter packages can’t be legally sold until the U.S. Department of Transportation approves the filing—so call and confirm with the DOT’s customer service center (202-366-4000) that the charter you’re being sold is legitimate.
+Airline charter packages can’t be legally sold until the U.S. Department of Transportation approves the filing—so check with the DOT’s Public Charter Office at 202-366-2396.
 Always use a credit card to purchase travel—that way if something goes wrong you can dispute the charge with your card company.
 (Never give your credit card number to someone who calls you on the phone.)

 No—your fire department will respond should you need it.
 You were wise to ask about the contribution—some solicitations on behalf of police and firefighter organizations and other charities are made by dishonest professional fundraising firms.
 They can be persistent and may imply that if you don’t donate, your safety will be jeopardized.
 Sometimes callers falsely state or imply that they are policemen.
 If you want to support local safety agencies, call your local police and fire departments and ask how to make a donation directly to them.